tulip-control/gr1c/doc/api_intro.md

 Releases are posted at http://vehicles.caltech.edu/snapshots/.
 Pre-built binaries for several platforms are available, though the preferred distribution form is as a source bundle.
-See the [installation page](md_installation.html) for instructions about installing gr1c from source code.
+Read the [installation page](md_installation.html) for instructions about installing gr1c from source code.
 Beware the code is still experimental.
 If you find a possible bug or have comments, suggestions, or feature requests, then please open an [issue on GitHub](https://github.com/slivingston/gr1c/issues) or contact Scott Livingston at <slivingston@cds.caltech.edu>

 In the documentation below, we assume that gr1c is on the shell path.
-To see a summary of possible command-line arguments,
+To get a summary of possible command-line arguments,

     $ gr1c -h